- Quick Links

 Offers the opportunity for students develop leadership skills as they troubleshoot technology issues across the school.
 Geek Squad is an elective class and meets in the library.
 Students will be trained in the technology, no experience necessary.
 All students are welcome; sixth graders can apply second semester.
 For more information about how to apply contact Karen Hoppis.

 At The Ridge TV

 Lights!
 Camera!
 Action!
 “At the Ridge” is coming to CRMS!

 “At the Ridge” is an after-school club where 7th and 8th grade students get to film and create their very own television program.
 With the support of Mrs. Vogelsberg and Mrs. Delgado students will meet twice a week to produce a monthly telecast to promote, inspire, and showcase CRMS school pride, culture, and academic successes!
 If you are a student with the passion for filmmaking, producing, script writing, acting or film editing than “At the Ridge” is the club for you!
 Contact Mrs. Vogelsberg for more information.

 Students, do you need a quiet place with access to wifi and computers after school?
 Would you love to have a teacher available to answer those homework questions?
-Then homework club is for you!!!!
-Tuesdays and Thursdays from 3 4 p.m.
+Then homework club is for you!
+Mondays and Wednesdays from 3 - 4 p.m.
 No need to sign up ahead of time but once you sign in, all students must stay until 4 p.m. unless signed out by a parent.
 Meet in the IMC!